vivask/wifi-manager-ui/README.md

 ~cd wifi-manager-ui
 ~npm install
 ~npm run dev    - for development
-~npm run build  - for development
+~npm run build  - for build
 ```

 The finished build must be copied to the wifi manager _dist_ folder: